DigitalCommons/mykomap/CONFIG.md

 - *default:* `true`
 - *settable?:* yes

-If true this will load the datasets panel
+If true this will load the initiatives (i.e. search) panel